ggranath/GGFinFireProj/README.md

-## Trade-offs in berry production and biodiversity under prescribed burning and different retention regimes in Boreal forests
+## Trade-offs in berry production and biodiversity under prescribed burning and retention regimes in Boreal forests
 Data and R code to reproduce results presented in the article:

 **Gustaf Granath, Jari Kouki, Samuel Johnson, Osmo Heikkala, Antonio Rodríguez, Joachim Strengbom.**
-**_Trade-offs in berry production and biodiversity under prescribed burning and different retention regimes in Boreal forests_**
-**Accepted in Journal of Applied Ecology.**
+**_Trade-offs in berry production and biodiversity under prescribed burning and retention regimes in Boreal forests_** **Accepted in Journal of Applied Ecology.**

 Granathetal_fire_reten.R (R code) and the uploaded csv files (data files) reproduce the results.